Grammy nominee keeping Sebring fit

-SEBRING — The return of the Grammy Awards on Sunday reminded Demetri Duncan how he has spent a long time living in two worlds, and still does.
+SEBRING — Demetri Duncan has spent a long time living in two worlds.
+He still does.

 The 2007 Sebring High School alumnus spent weekdays in high school joking with friends and nights and weekends mixing up tracks for recording artists.